Methods to assist free flow of water

 Who do I contact to report a dead animal in a watercourse?

-In the event that the carcass is causing a blockage in the watercourse you should contact your local Rivers Agency office to report this.
+In the event that the carcass is causing a blockage in the watercourse you should contact your local DfI Rivers office to report this.
 If the carcass is not causing a blockage you should contact the Environmental Health Section of your local District Council.

 Who do I contact to report dumping/littering in a watercourse?

-In the event that the refuse being dumped is causing a blockage in the watercourse you should contact your local Rivers Agency office to report this.
+In the event that the refuse being dumped is causing a blockage in the watercourse you should contact your local DfI Rivers office to report this.
 If the refuse is not causing a blockage you should contact your local District Council.

 Who do I contact to report vermin in a watercourse near my home?